 I started the process of CPA Canada in February 2018 while still in Nigeria.
 I did the Tax and Law course online and submitted my certificate to CPA Canada.

-- The immigration process is a conscious decision that must be made with all seriousness, focus, and determination
+- Immigrating to Canada from Nigeria is a conscious decision that you must make with all seriousness, focus, and determination

-- The amount of money indicated on the Canadian website as the minimum for each member of your family should be the least you should bring when landing.
+- The amount of capital indicated on the Canadian website as the minimum for each member of your family should be the least you should bring when immigrating.
 This is because many landlords would not rent out their houses unless you can pay at least 6months of rent in advance.

-- Use as much as YouTube videos as much as possible when preparing for IELTS exams.
+- Watch as many youtube videos as possible when preparing for IELTS exams.
 Depending on your age (32 or less) you should aim at obtaining a minimum score of 8 in listening, 7 in Speaking, 7 in Reading and 7 in Writing.

-- Even if you fail the IELTS exam, apply immediately to write the next time.
+- Even if you fail the IELTS exam, reapply immediately to rewrite on the next available date.
 Do not be discouraged.
-I failed the listening test and passed other sections of the test 2 times and was only able to pass it in the 3rd attempt.
-I needed 8 in Listening but in my first and second attempt I scored 7.5, I wasn’t discouraged I immediately registered for the next exam and today I am in Canada with my family by God’s grace.
+I failed the listening test and passed other sections of the test twice and was only able to pass it on the 3rd attempt.
+I needed 8 in Listening but in my first and second attempt, I scored 7.5.
+I wasn’t discouraged and I immediately registered for the next exam and today I am in Canada with my family by God’s grace.
 Life is not without challenges.

 - Do a lot of research about where you would want to settle in Canada.
 During your search, ensure you settle for a place that favors your profession.
 I personally did that putting ACCA jobs in Canada in mind.

-- If you are from Nigeria Read through Nairaland Canadian Express entry forum from page 0 before you ask any question on the forum because almost all of your questions would have been answered previously.
+- If you are from Nigeria, read through Nairaland Canadian Express entry forum from page 0 before you ask any questions on the forum.
+Almost all of your questions would have been answered previously.

 - Make accommodation arrangements before you leave Nigeria for at least one month.
-If you are like me with no relatives or friend in Canada then book an Airbnb apartment before you arrive.
-It is cheaper than a hotel because it’s serviced apartments (you can cook your own food unlike a hotel).
+If you are like me with no relatives or friends in Canada, then book an Airbnb apartment before you arrive.
+It is cheaper than a hotel because it’s serviced apartments (you can cook your own food unlike in a hotel).

-- Read through cic.gc.ca thoroughly for all the information and benefits for new immigrants, there is a lot of information that will guide your decision making.
+- Read through gc.cathoroughly for all the information and benefits for new immigrants.
+There is a lot of information that will guide your decision making.

-- At the airport when you land please provide a valid address where your PR card will be sent to.
-In case you are using an Airbnb apartment be sure the person will deliver the card to you once it is sent because the card might take two months to arrive.
+- When you touch down at the airport, please provide a valid address where your PR card will be sent to.
+In case you are using an Airbnb apartment, be sure you will still be at the location when it is sent because the card might take two months to arrive.